lordkyuusei/pokedex/README.md

 *   An infinite-scroll, lazy-loading complete Pokedex.
 *   A per-Pokemon detail page where you can (currently) check their:
-    *   Default picture, body data, typing, stats and evolution family;
+    *   Default / shiny picture, body data, typing, stats and evolution family;
     *   High final stat product using EV - IV - Level - Natures sliders;
     *   Complete moveset (name, power, type...) sort by game & method!
-    *   Evolution chain with triggers, conditions with a tree-like visual;
+    *   Evolution chain with triggers, conditions in a tree-like visual;
     *   Abilities (hidden ones are marked with a \*);
-    *   Alternate forms & varieties with clickable links!;
+    *   Alternate forms & varieties with clickable links!
 *   A (Moon/Sun stone)-inspired dark & light theme!
 *   French & English localization (~80% of content)

 Known bugs
 ----------

-Honestly, a sh\*t ton

 *   Abilities translations are not immediate.
     * Workaround: click on another ability & go back (or refresh the page).
-*   All evolution triggers are yet to be all implemented.
-*   ???
+*   Forms & Varieties require a page refresh to show correct results.
+*   Some quirky evolutions tree are incomplete / falsy.
+    * notable examples: poliwag, rockruff... due to alternate forms/mecanics

 Why